-Students participating in a LECOM education program must be in a U.S. state, the District of Columbia, Puerto Rico, or the U.S. Virgin Islands.
-Moreover, students are required to notify LECOM if there is a change to their location while taking LECOM courses.
-"Location" is not the same as permanent or legal address.
-It may not be where they have a lease and most of their belongings.
-It is where they are located while taking classes.
+Students participating in a LECOM education program must be located in a U.S. state, the District of Columbia, Puerto Rico, or the U.S. Virgin Islands.
+Moreover, students are required to notify LECOM if

 3. FINANCIAL AID

 Introduction - Purpose of LECOM's Financial Aid Program